SerenityOS/serenity/Documentation/FAQ.md

 ## Why don't you use `$LIBRARY` instead of implementing `$FEATURE` yourself?

 The SerenityOS project tries to maximize hackability, accountability, and fun(!) by implementing everything ourselves.

+## Does SerenityOS have a package manager?

+No, SerenityOS does not have a package manager.
+The project uses a monorepo approach, meaning that all software is built in the same style and using the same tools.
+There is no reason to have something like a package manager because of this.

+*However* there are ports which can be found in the [Ports directory](../Ports).
+A port is a piece of software that can optionally be installed, might have not been built by us but supports running on SerenityOS.
+They act quite similar to packages, coming with an install script each.

+Currently when running the system in a virtual machine, ports need to be cross compiled on the host and added to the file system image before booting.
+Then its also possible to configure the build system to [in- or exclude components](./BuildInstructions.md#component-configuration) from a build.